 Students enrolled in a non-accredited school are not eligible for federal financial aid programs.

-Student loans may be obtained through Sallie Mae.
-Tuition assistance through One-Stop Centers may be available for unemployed and low-income students that are willing to gain new competitive skills in order to obtain employment.
+Oxman College does not participate in any federal or state financial aid programs.
+The school currently does not participate in any form of financial aid.
 If a student obtains a loan, the student will have to repay the full amount of the loan plus interest, less the amount of refund.
-If the student receives federal student financial aid funds, the student is entitled to a refund of the money not paid from federal financial aid funds.